Dentures – Burlington, MA

 If you’re using a denture adhesive cream, it’s important to clean and thoroughly dry your restorations before starting the process of applying them to your mouth.
 Place small dots or strips of adhesive on your dentures, making sure not to place them too close to the edge.
 Position your dentures firmly in place over your gums.
 If the adhesive oozes out, this is a sign that you’ve used too much.
 One application should be enough to last you through the entire day.

 Schedule an Appointment Today!

 You don’t need to live with an incomplete smile.
 We can replace your missing teeth with partials or dentures.
-Contact our office today to schedule your consultation.
+Contact our dental office today to schedule your consultation.